-The offering price of each class of the Fund's shares is the net asset value per share ("NAV") of that class (plus sales charges, as applicable).
-The differences among the classes' NAVs reflect the daily expense accruals of the distribution fees applicable to Class A Shares, Class C Shares and Class T Shares.
+The offering price of each class of the Fund's shares is the NAV of that class (plus sales charges, as applicable).
+The differences among the classes' NAVs reflect the daily expense accruals of the distribution fees applicable to Class A shares, Class C shares and Class T shares.